top of page

 • The story must have a beginning, middle, and end.

-• We also accept submissions in foreign languages or that are bilingual.
-Although the application process is still in English, the work itself may be submitted and performed in any other language if selected.
+• We accept submissions in foreign languages or that are bilingual.
+Although the application process is in English, the work itself may be submitted and performed in any other language if selected.

 • Each piece must include music.

-• All submission must be submitted via this website.
+• All submissions must be submitted via this website.
 No physical copies.

-• Longer one-acts or full-length musicals will not be considered although the submission may be a 10-minute portion of a longer piece.
+• Longer one-acts or full-length musicals will not be considered, although the submission may be a 10-minute portion of a longer piece as long as it tells a complete story with a beginning, middle, and end story arc.

-• Though we have no formal script formatting guidelines, all scripts must be easy to read.
+• We have no formal script formatting guidelines, but all scripts should be easy to read.

 • The volume of submissions prevents us from providing feedback on all submissions.

-We expect to contact all writers by mid February, 2024 on the status of their submission with one of the following emails:
+We expect to contact all writers by mid-February, 2025 on the status of their submission with one of the following emails:

 • An acceptance email into the festival that will include additional information to confirm their involvement.